 Inexperienced Teachers: Community schools, in general, have a difficult time hiring teachers that are highly qualified as well as experienced in their content areas.
-This holds true for South Side Academy.
 While we ensure that our teachers are highly qualified, most of our teachers come to us as recent college graduates with minimal experience in urban districts with a lack of knowledge in teaching foundational literacy.
-A lack of consistency then exists within and across grade levels which in turn, leads to gaps in teaching reliability and structure across the k-3 grade bands.
-This inherently effects the progress of our students.
+A lack of consistency then exists within and across grade levels which in turn, leads to gaps in teaching reliability and structure across the K-3 grade bands.
+This inherently affects the progress of our students.
 In recent years, the school has struggled to maintain a consistent K-3 staff that will assist in creating consistency.

-Assessment Practices: Phonemic Awareness assessments are given to our Kindergarten and 1st grade students, and fluency assessments are given to students in grades K-5, but we recognize that a more consistent and structured plan for short-cycle assessments that includes phonics, vocabulary, and reading comprehension is critical in ensuring students are meeting grade-level benchmarks.
+Assessment Practices: Phonemic Awareness assessments are given to our Kindergarten through 3rd grade students, and fluency assessments are given to students in grades K-5, but we recognize that a more consistent and structured plan for short-cycle assessments that includes phonics, vocabulary, and reading comprehension is critical in ensuring students are meeting grade-level benchmarks.
 Also, utilizing the data from the assessments is important in identifying and addressing weaknesses and gaps.
 Teachers are not fluent in collecting, analyzing, and applying data results to drive instruction and meet the needs of individual students.